 Nature is a model for science.
 Biomaterial research in Teltow is being inspired by rainforest cacti and climbing plants (vines) to create polymer materials that move and grow independently.
 One day, these synthetic materials will be used as artificial muscles in so-called soft robots, which are made of soft materials.

-360° of science: Artificial muscles – climbing plants as a model (The video is only available in german)
+Artificial muscles – climbing plants as a model

 The innovations of the future are hidden in thousand-year-old rainforests.
 The structure and behavior of plants in their natural environment serve as a model for science, especially in the design of sustainable materials.
 Tropical climbing plants have unique characteristics that can be utilized for very special technologies.